Zeal8bit/Zeal-8-bit-OS/README.md

 * GPIO (partial)
 * Free space in ROM used as a read-only `romdisk`, storing `init.bin` binary
 * Linker script

-# TO DO

-There is still some work to do on the project.
-Some features need to be developed on the kernel side, some things need to be documented in the project, here is a non-exhaustive list:
-* <s>Generate header files usable by user programs for syscalls, file entries, directories entries, opening flags, etc...</s> **Done, header files are available in `kernel_headers` directory.**
-* <s>Document clearly what each syscall does</s> **Done, check ASM header file.**
-* <s>A writable file system.
-Currently, only `rawtable` (more about it below) file system is implemented, which is read-only.</s> **ZealFS file system has been implemented, it supports files and directories, and is writable!**
-* <s>Make it work with MMU-less targets, and add a configuration option for this</s> **Done, kernel is now compatible with MMU-less targets!**
-* Come up with ABI and API for video, TTY, GPIO drivers, etc...
-  * <s>Keyboard API</s> **Done**
-  * <s>Video text API</s> **Done**
-  * GPIO API
-  * Video graphic API
-* Relocatable user programs.
-It is already possible to generate a relocation table when assembling a program with `z88dk-z80asm`.
-* Refactor the kernel code to have a proper memory module, with better names for the required macros.
-* Process all the `TODO` and `FIXME` left in the code.
-* Lift some restrictions that can be avoided, such as having the user's program stack pointer in the last virtual page.
-* List the loaded drivers from a user program.
-* List the available disks from a user program.
-* Implement a software breakpoint with a reset vector.
-* Optimize the code to be smaller and faster.
-* *More things I am forgetting...*

-And of course, **fixing bugs!**

-As Zeal 8-bit OS is still in beta version, you will encounter bugs, and errors, please feel free to open an issue, with a snippet of code to help reproduce it.

 # Implementation details